ssilverman/TeensyDMX/README.md

 to achieve a 180us BREAK and something a little larger than a 20us MAB.

-If the UART is used to generate the BREAK and MAB timings then they are otherwise restricted to having a BREAK:MAB ratio of 9:2, 10:2, 9:1, of 10:1.
+If the UART is used to generate the BREAK and MAB timings then they are otherwise restricted to having a BREAK:MAB ratio of 9:2, 10:2, 9:1, or 10:1.
 These correspond to the UART formats, 8N2, 8E2, 8N1, and 8E1.

+### Error handling

+Several `Sender` functions that return a `bool` indicate whether an operation was successful.
+Prior versions of the library did nothing with, or silently ignored, bad arguments.

+Not all functions return a `bool`, but the ones that do indicate success or failure.

 ## Technical notes